SheremetevKonstantin/ReceptoMania/README.md

 First try

-If you want to Download this application, you can find thie APK file in root directory
+If you want to Download this application, you can find thie APK file (Receptomania.apk) in root directory